 Contact Abel Law Firm

-Our Oklahoma City drugged driver accident attorneys will help you pursue the compensation you deserve.
+Our Oklahoma City drugged driver accident lawyers will help you pursue the compensation you deserve.
 You suffered a traumatic experience and have the right to hold the other driver accountable.
-It was their choice to get behind the wheel while impaired by drugs, and they should pay for the consequences.
+They chose to get behind the wheel while drug-impaired, and they should pay for the consequences.

 At Abel Law Firm, we have an experienced team that provides excellent customer service to our clients.
-When you hire us, we’ll guide you through the complicated legal process.
+We’ll guide you through the complicated legal process when you hire us.
 You can depend on us to be there and help you get through this devastating experience.
 You won’t be alone in this fight.

 We take cases on a contingency fee basis, which means we don’t recover legal fees unless we win the case.
 If we don’t win, you won’t have to pay us.

-To schedule your free consultation with a dedicated Oklahoma City car accident attorney, call today at (405) 239-7046.
+To schedule your free consultation with a dedicated Oklahoma City drugged driver accident lawyer, call today at (405) 239-7046.